Eco-anxiety: Symptoms

-Other climate specific psychological impacts are less well studied than eco-anxiety.
-They include eco-depression, eco-anger, and states of denial or numbness, which can be brought on by too much exposure to alarmist presentation of the climate threat.
-A study that separated the effects of eco-anxiety, eco-depression and eco-anger, found that eco-anger is the best for a person's wellbeing.
-This study also found that eco-anger is good for motivating participation in actions that combat climate change.
-A separate report from 2021 found that eco-anger was significantly more common among young people.
+Other mental and/or emotional symptoms include feelings of hopelessness and powerlessness, distancing oneself from or avoiding the issue, and feeling overwhelmed or suffocated.

 Treatment and response

 The first step for therapists in treating eco-anxiety is realizing that a fearful response to a real condition is not pathological.
-Eco-fear is a completely normal response even if the client finds it profoundly disturbing.
+Eco-anxiety is a completely normal response, even if the client finds it profoundly disturbing.
 Therapists need to take clients' fears about the situation seriously and "not assume they're a dysfunctional mental health problem or that a person suffering from eco-anxiety is somehow ill."
-However, fear and anxiety about global warming may exacerbate pre-existing mental health conditions.
-Symptoms include irritability, sleeplessness, loss of appetite, bouts of weakness, panic attacks, and twitching.
 In terms of treatment, individualistic models of mental health are "not designed to deal with collective trauma on a planetary scale".

 Various non-clinical treatments, group work options, internet based support forums, and self-help books are available for people suffering from less severe psychological conditions.
 Some of the psychological impacts require no form of treatment at all, and can even be positive: for example, worry about climate change can be positively related to information-seeking and to a sense of being able to influence such problems.